Contraception management and why it’s important

 The NHS Long Term Plan highlights the importance of NHS services complementing the action taken by local government to support the commissioning of sexual health services and exploring the future commissioning arrangements to widen access and create capacity where it is needed.

-In response to this, and in line with the Community pharmacy contractual framework commitment to “test a range of prevention services’, a tiered pharmacy contraception service has been designed.
-The tiered approach will be as follows:
+In response to this, and in line with the Community pharmacy contractual framework commitment to “test a range of prevention services’, a tiered pharmacy contraception service has been designed to include:

-The aim of the Pharmacy Contraception Service (PCS) is to offer greater choice from where people can access contraception services and create additional capacity in primary care and sexual health clinics (or equivalent) to support meeting the demand for more complex assessments.
+The aim of the Pharmacy Contraception Service (PCS) is to offer people greater choice and access when considering starting or continuing their current form of oral contraception.
+The service supports the important role community pharmacy teams can play to help address health inequalities by providing wider healthcare access in their communities and signposting service users to local sexual health services.
+It also aims to create additional capacity in primary care and sexual health clinics (or equivalent) to support meeting the demand for more complex assessments.